vietha3110/ha-profile/README.md

 <h1 align="center">Hi 👋, I'm Ha</h1>
 <h3 align="center">A small-town software engineer trying to make it big in the tech world.</h3>

-- Based in the Greater Seattle Area, I've been sharpening my coding skills at App Academy's Full-time Software Engineering Program.
-My toolkit includes TypeScript, JavaScript, Python, React, Nextjs, React Query, Redux, Node, Express, SQL, SQLAlchemy, Flask, Tailwind, Prisma, and Postgres.
+My toolkit includes TypeScript, JavaScript, Python, Dart, Flutter, React, Nextjs, React Query, Redux, Node, Express, SQL, SQLAlchemy, Flask, Tailwind,Graphql, Apollo, Prisma, and Postgres.
 I've tackled a variety of projects, from full-stack web apps to algorithmic puzzles.
 And if that's not enough, I even have a few years of experience in the exciting world of fintech, e-commerce, and e-logistics as a Product Ops Lead.
 I like to think of myself as a jack-of-all-trades, but don't just take my word for it 😂.
 Check out my projects and see for yourself.
+- Currently, I'm learning Kotlin.
 - Reach me at **vietha.nguyen3110@gmail.com**